ErpNetDocs/tech/concepts/erp-Instances.md

 ## Security

 Someone said: "Security is hard, deal with it".
-The hard truth is that security today is much harder that it was 10 years ago.
+The hard truth is that security today is much harder than it was 10 years ago.
 Once upon a time, there was a user and a password.
 Today, we have OAuth with Trusted Apps, Security Tokens, complicated security workflows, and all the other things.
 There are some good things, though.
 Single Sign-On, multi-factor authentication, and other extras come to mind.

 But, at the end of the day, you have to do much more work to create a secure app.